sergiofgonzalez/js-application-design/chapter03-environments-and-dev-workflow/README.md

 `node app --NODE_ENV local node app`         | `3000` | `local`
 `node app --PORT 8080 NODE_ENV local`        | `8080` | `local`
 `NODE_ENV=staging node app --NODE_ENV local` | `3000` | `local`

+## 005-watch-tasks-simple
+Illustrates how to work with the `watch` task that lets you trigger tasks when a watched file is changed.

+In the example, we have a very simple Node.js application that is being developed in the `public` directory.
+The Gruntfile contains configuration tasks for linting, cleaning directories, copying from the development folder to the build directory but also defines the following tasks using `grunt.registerTask` that orchestrate the simple tasks into something more useful:
++ `build:debug` : cleans the `build` directory (meant to contain the debug build files), runs jshint on the application and grunt files, and then creates a debug build of the application by copying the app to `public`.
++ `dev` : runs the `build:debug` tasks, and then watch for changes on files on the `public` directory.
+When a change in one of this files is detected, the `watch` task is configured to run the `build:debug` task automatically.